Deborah Court books

 The Reason for Time can be purchased separately from Amazon, or bought as a trilogy.

 In Summer's Lie we meet Jane, who, after a strange chemical fog blankets Toronto, becomes gravely ill.
 As she recovers in hospital it becomes clear that this middle aged woman is getting younger.
 She flees the hospital, pursued by the geneticist who is determined to unlock the secret of her astonishing age reversal in order to gain scientific fame and fortune.
-At the end of the book Jane, in her new identity, leaves Canada in search of a new life in the UK.
+How can she build a normal life?

 When Bodies Fall